Benin: Geography

 Benin shows some variation in elevation and can be divided into four areas from the south to the north, starting with the lower-lying, sandy, coastal plain (highest elevation 10 m) which is, at most, 10 km wide.
 It is marshy and dotted with lakes and lagoons communicating with the ocean.
 Behind the coast lies the Guinean forest-savanna mosaic-covered plateaus of southern Benin (altitude between 20 and 200 m), which are split by valleys running north to south along the Couffo, Zou, and Ouémé Rivers.

 This geography makes it vulnerable to climate change.
 With the majority of the country living near the coast in lower-lying areas, sea level rise could affect the economy and population.
 Northern areas will see additional regions become deserts.

 An area of flatter land dotted with rocky hills whose altitude reaches 400 m extends around Nikki and Save.

 A range of mountains extends along the northwest border and into Togo; these are the Atacora.
 The highest point, Mont Sokbaro, is at 658 m.
 Benin has fields, mangroves and remnants of forests.
 In the rest of the country, the savanna is covered with thorny scrub and dotted with baobab trees.
 Some forests line the banks of rivers.
-In the north and the northwest of Benin, the Reserve du W du Niger and Pendjari National Park has African bush elephants, lions, antelopes, hippopotamus and monkeys.
+In the north and the northwest of Benin, the Reserve du W du Niger and Pendjari National Park have African bush elephants, lions, antelopes, hippopotamus and monkeys.
 Pendjari National Park together with the bordering Parks Arli and W National Park in Burkina Faso and Niger are among the strongholds of the lion in West Africa; with an estimated 246–466 lions, W-Arli-Pendjari harbors the largest remaining lion population in West Africa.
 Historically Benin has served as habitat for the endangered African wild dog, Lycaon pictus; this canid is thought to have been locally extinct.